preetisawant/cloud-foundry/known-issues.md

 # Known issues (limitations)
 {: #known-issues}

-## Instability due to high cpu usage by the firehose exporter
+## Instability due to high cpu usage by the Firehose Prometheus exporter

 The Cloud Foundry firehose exporter that collects Cloud Foundry metrics in a CFEE instance may cause instability due to high cpu usage.
 You can reduce the load that drives the high cpu on the firehose exporter by filtering out http metrics.